ThinkDataEd/curriculum/docs/unit2/lesson2.md

 12. As a class, compute the mean <span style="color:blue">***Blue***</span> score for the entire class on the board and compare this value to the class’s prediction of the balancing point.
-Students may not remember exactly how to compute the mean, so you can remind them of the general algorithm or refer them back to their responses from Step 5 above.
+Students may not remember exactly how to compute the mean, so you can remind them of the general algorithm or refer them back to their responses from step 5 above.

 13. Show the students the formula for calculating the mean:<br> <center><img src="https://latex.codecogs.com/gif.latex?\bar{x}=\frac{&space;\sum_{i=1}^{n}&space;x_i}{n}" title="\bar{x}=\frac{ \sum_{i=1}^{n} x_i}{n}" /></center>